freshhuk/FindMe/README.md

 ## 📌 Introduction

-FindMe - приложение создано для подсчета количество силуетов на картинке. В приложении есть html страница где можно загрузить изображение после чего получить количиство силуетов на картинке. Проект использует базу данных PostgreSQL что бы сохранять уже проверяные картинки а так же хранить пользователей.
+FindMe - an application created to count the number of silhouettes in a picture.
+The application has an html page where you can upload an image after getting the number of forces in the picture.
+The project uses PostgreSQL data resources that save already verified images and also save users.
 The project also uses JWT authorization and authentication.
-The OpenCV library was used to find the silhouettes.
+The OpenCV library was used to search for silhouettes.
 The project was launched in a docker container using docker-compose.

 ## 🛠 Technologies Used